SOE - Reading Graduate Program

 Literacy and Language Development for Diverse Learners

 This course surveys theories of language acquisition and development in first and second languages and the role of language as a foundation for diverse learners.
 Students will examine theoretical perspectives, key concepts of language development and instruction, and major issues pertinent to teaching diverse learners.
 Emphasis will be on language knowledge and literacy knowledge in second language literacy development and effective instruction for English language learners.
 Prerequisite: admission to a graduate Reading Program.
-Offered Fall.
+Offered Fall, Spring, Summer.

 RDG 702 Cr.3